Beijing

 What is a typical expat home or apartment like in Beijing?

 "I live in a high rise apartment / hotel.
 Yes, to begin with most live in some sort of service apartment or they share a big apartment with several rooms.
 I prefer to live alone.
 My apartment is serviced which is nice because they help me care for my cat when I'm away.
-I've heard you can hire an aiyi and they can teach you to cook," explained one expat living in Beijing, China.
+I've heard you can hire an aiyi and they can teach you to cook," said one expat who made the move to Beijing.

 What is the average cost of housing in Beijing?